My Favorite Story About the History of the Vibrator Isn’t True

 September 17, 2018 by Justin Lehmiller

-About a decade ago, I came across a book entitled The Technology of Orgasm by Rachel Maines.
+About a decade ago, I came across a book titled The Technology of Orgasm by Rachel Maines.
 It quickly became one of my favorites on the history of sex because it presented a fascinating and scandalous story behind how the vibrator came to be such a popular device—a story that appeared to be grounded in rigorous academic research.
 It turns out that there’s a major problem with this story, though: it’s not true.

 In a nutshell, Maines argued in her book that vibrators were once used as therapeutic devices by physicians on female patients who had been diagnosed with hysteria, a medical condition that has long since been debunked.
 She claimed that “pelvic massage” culminating in “hysterical paroxysm” (or, as you and I know it, orgasm) was a “staple of medical practice” in the Victorian era.
 She further argued that doctors started using vibrators to perform this task because it was a more efficient way of stimulating women than doing it by hand—in other words, vibrators allowed physicians to cut down on the length of office visits and to see more patients each day.